DParkk/Gym-Membership-danpark/README.md

 - This idea was tempting to me because when I visited a fancy gym in Korea, the gym offered some free InBody information.
 So I thought it will be motivating for people to know their InBody information anytime without any cost in gym.
-The advice they will be provided such as diet, and work-out routine will motivate them to go to the gym.
+The advice they will be provided such as recommended diet and work-out routine will motivate their work-out journey even more!
 The last part where they input their run-distance will give more fun and competition between gym members.